ucsb-cs156/OLD-website-originial-repo/_topics/maven_faq.md

 # `Error: A JNI error has occurred, please check your installation and try again`

 This error usually indicates a mismatch between the Java versions being used.
 For example, you may have compiled with Java 11 but are using an older version of the JRE.
-First make sure your `JAVA_HOME` variable is set to JAVA 11 (following the instructions in the first part of this post if necessary), then ,ake sure your `PATH` environment variable is updated to make sure the JRE for Java 11 is being used:
+First make sure your `JAVA_HOME` variable is set to JAVA 11 (following the instructions in the first part of this post if necessary), then make sure your `PATH` environment variable is updated to make sure the JRE for Java 11 is being used:

 ```
 export PATH=$JAVA_HOME/bin:$PATH